AdaMoodz/EDGE-Dual-Wallpaper-Live/INSTALL.md

 1. Enable Developer options and **Wireless debugging** on the HU.
 2. Keep **Disable ADB authorization timeout** enabled when available.
 3. Open **Pair device with pairing code**.
-4. Enter only the six-digit code in EDGE.
-The pairing and connection ports are discovered automatically.
+4. Enter only the six-digit code in EDGE if The pairing and connection ports are discovered automatically.

 After successful pairing, future wallpaper updates are one tap.
-If EDGE is already active, changing the selected video does not require ADB or pairing.
+If EDGE is already active, changing the selected video does not require ADB or pairing any more.

 ## Video preparation